Zentrik/TVC/README.md

 Tune.slx is for tuning PID values as simulink fails some of the time when using Thrust Vector Control Model Rocket.slx

+Main.cpp is an implementation in arduino for the bluepill.It should work with arduinos, just copy paste the contents into the arduino ide or whichever you prefer

 # Recommended Watching

 https://www.youtube.com/channel/UCILl8ozWuxnFYXIe2svjHhg BPS.space